Spinach and ricotta malfatti with tomato-sage sauce

 Mix all the ingredients for the malfatti, except the semolina.
 You should have a dry mess that sticks together.

-Add some of semolina to a wine glass and gently drop in a table tennis-sized ball of the mix. swirl around coating the ball with semolina.
-Remove and repeat with the rest of the malfatti balls.
+Add some of the semolina to a wine glass and gently drop in a table tennis-sized ball of the mix.
+Swirl around, coating the ball with semolina.
+Remove and repeat this process with the remaining malfatti balls.

 Bring a large pot of salted water to a gentle boil.
 Gently drop in the malfatti balls.
-Once the balls are cooked, about 3 minutes, the balls will rise to the surface.
+Once the balls are cooked, about 3 minutes later, they will rise to the surface.
 Scoop them out with a slotted spoon and drain in a colander.
 Work quickly so the malfatti does not cool down.

 Layer a spoonful of the tomato-sage sauce on a plate.
-Add the matfatti balls on the sauce and garnish with Parmesan.
+Add the matfatti balls to the sauce and garnish with Parmesan.
 Serve while hot.